AndyDziabo/AndyDziabo/README.md

 **`Full Stack Software Engineer`**

-I recently completed the Software Engineering program at Flatiron School and now I'm continuing my journey to learn and grow in the world of Web development.
+Graduate of the Software Engineering program at Flatiron School and now I'm continuing my journey to learn and grow in the world of Web development.

 ---